ktorio/ktor-documentation/topics/client_retry.md

 </excerpt>

 By default, the Ktor client doesn't retry [requests](request.md) that failed due to network or server errors.
-You can use the `HttpRequestRetry` plugin to configure the retry policy for failed requests in various ways: specify the number of retries, configure conditions for retrying a request, or specify delay logic.
+You can use the `HttpRequestRetry` plugin to configure the retry policy for failed requests in various ways: specify the number of retries, configure conditions for retrying a request, or modify a request before retrying.